Open-Probe/Open-Probe/README.md

 1. The system analyzes the user's question
 2. It creates a search plan with multiple sub-queries
 3. It executes searches based on the plan
-4. If results are insufficient, it can replan with improved queries
+4. If results are insufficient, it can replan with improved queries (up to 2 times)
 5. Finally, it synthesizes all information into a comprehensive answer

+#### System Limitations
+- Maximum of 5 search attempts per session
+- Maximum of 2 replanning attempts for any query
+- After the replan limit is reached, the system must answer with available information

 ## To-Dos